 Just outside Provo, Utah, lies yet another famous North American mountain destination: Sundance Resort.
 However, before much of the area was purchased by a group, (including the American actor, Robert Redford), the resort was known as Timp Haven.
 The name Sundance was, (of course) inspired by Redford’s role in the 1969 film, “Butch Cassidy and the Sundance Kid”.
 (Rea, 1969)

 Due to a lower elevation than many of its competitors, Sundance had (and still has) a shorter ski season than most winter resorts.
-Recognizing this, Redford and others set about making Sundance a year-round destination.
+Consequently, Redford and others set about making Sundance a year-round destination.
 Hence, the 1981 birth of the non-profit Sundance Institute, as well as the Sundance Film Festival.
 Sundance Resort is indeed a year-round destination, home to the largest independent film festival in the United States, storied ski slopes, music, art, and more.

 Sundance truly offers something for everyone.
 It offered our team of architectural designers a name for a new timber cabin design concept.
 This is because our Sundance concept presents the same versatility and year-round appeal as its laudable namesake.